 Tellingly Sam Obisanya (Toheeb Jimoh) has a loving relationship with his father.
 Bearing witness to his bond with Sam is what moves Ted to welcome Jamie back from exile; he explains to Beard that Jamie's problem is that he never had a decent father figure.
 (What nobody expects is for Roy to fill that role.)

-Then there's Ted, a man who offers nothing but kindness and good humor to the world and is ready to insert himself into his friends' problems, but nearly explodes when Dr. Sharon Fieldstone (Sarah Niles) correctly deduces that his eagerness to ingratiate himself to others is as shield prevent people from seeing his weakness.
-But that emerges in the form of panic attacks, one at a pivotal game.
+Then there's Ted, a man who offers nothing but kindness and good humor to the world and is ready to insert himself into his friends' problems, but nearly explodes when Dr. Sharon Fieldstone (Sarah Niles) correctly deduces that his eagerness to ingratiate himself to others is a shield preventing people from seeing his weakness.
+But that emerges in the form of panic attacks, one during a pivotal game.

 So when Nate betrays Ted's confidence and leaks a story about Ted having such an episode to The Independent, hoping to shatter the upbeat, forgiving nature that is central to The Lasso Way, he's stupefied when it backfires.
-Coach Beard (co-creator Brendan Hunt) and even fellow assistant coach Roy Kent (Brett Goldstein) know Nate turned on Ted and almost expect Ted to, well, strike back.
+Coach Beard (co-creator Brendan Hunt) and the team's fellow assistant coach Roy know Nate turned on Ted and almost expect Ted to, well, strike back.

 Ted's refusal to do so is an even graver insult to Nate than Roy not caring that he kissed Roy's girlfriend Keeley (Juno Temple).
 So midway through a game Richmond seems about to lose, Nate unleashes on Ted.